aprave/Map-Reduce-based-Hierarchical-Clustering/Readme.md

 * To use fingerprints associated with each file to analyze the jaccard similarity.
 * Compute minhash of all files in a massive dataset.
 * Use Jaccard similarity index to compute the similarity among files in the dataset.
-* Perform hierarchical clustering using the similarity index.
+* Perform hierarchical clustering using the similarity index and map-reduce technique.
 * Scalability: Can scale to large number of files, projects, and services.